svn2github/transistortester/bootloaders/optiboot/ReadMe2.txt

 according to the actual size.
 This kind of automatic is tested at a Linux system and should run at any Linux system.
 But it is completely untested for any Windows system.
-This optiboot bootloader is only tested with a Arduino-UNO board and with a Arduino-Nano clone.
+This optiboot bootloader is only tested with a Arduino-UNO and -Nano board and with ATmega8, ATmega32, ATmega1284p and a ATtiny84.

 The optional implementation of a software UART requires a little more space, but should also match to a 512 Byte boot partition.
 Lower baud rates can often better supported with the SOFT_UART option and you are free to select any present port pin for the serial input and output (assembly version only!).
-With a 20 MHz CPU you can select baud rates above 3250 Baud, with lower CPU clock rates you can also select lower baud rates.
+With a 20 MHz CPU you can select baud rates of 300 Baud and higher, with lower CPU clock rates you can even select lower baud rates.
-With the 20 MHz CPU the lowest selectable standard serial rate is 9600 baud, with a 16 MHz CPU you can also select 4800 baud.
+With the hardware solution and a 20 MHz CPU the lowest selectable standard serial rate is 600 baud, with a 16 MHz CPU you can also select 300 baud.
 If your CPU clock rate is sufficient, the standard serial rate of 115200 baud is a good selection to get a fast transmission.
 For a good CPU clock rate match is also 1 Mbaud possible with the hardware UART.

+Only the ATtiny84 example requires the VIRTUAL_BOOT_PARTITION option.
-Normally the start vector is switched with the fuses (BOOTRST bit) to the bootloader start address.
-If the VIRTUAL_BOOT_PARTITION is selectec, the AVR reset vector can remain at the application start address (0x0000).
+Normally the start vector is switched with the fuses (BOOTRST bit) to the bootloader start addresss, but this feature is missing at the ATtiny84.
+If the VIRTUAL_BOOT_PARTITION is selected, the AVR reset vector can remain at the application start address (0x0000).
 Instead of switching the Reset start address the Reset interrupt vector of the application program should be changed to the bootloader start address.